 Budapest, we loved you.
 Köszönöm.

 Now, what do you think?
 Have we forgotten anything?
-Which is your favourite out of the two?
-Share your thoughts and pictures with us.
+Which is your favorite out of the two?
+Share your thoughts with us in the comments below!
 Let’s stay in touch!